igor10k/ikSelect/README.md

 # ikSelect

 This plugin helps to stylize selects across all browsers with little effort.
+A [demo](http://http://igor10k.github.com/ikSelect/) is available.

 ## Features